 - Keep this leaflet.
 You may need to read it again. - Ask your pharmacist if you need more information or advice. - If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in the leaflet.
-See section 4. - You must talk to a doctor if you do not feel better or if you feel worse.
+See section 4. - You must talk to a doctor if you do not feel better or if you feel worse or if your symptoms change.
+See section 4.